 Scan the following code to program the scanner to emulate a regular RS232-based COM Port.
-If you are using a Microsoft® Windows® PC, you will need to download a driver from the Honeywell website (www.honeywellaidc.com) and go to Get Resources - Downloads - Software.
+If you are using a Microsoft® Windows® PC, you will need to download a driver from the Honeywell website (www.honeywellaidc.com).
 The driver will use the next available COM Port number.
 Apple® Macintosh computers recognize the scanner as a USB CDC class device and automatically use a class driver.